-A list of key dates for each academic year will be available and published on the CDT website (see link below).
+A list of key dates for each academic year will be available and published on the CDT website here: https://cdtphotonics.hw.ac.uk/current-students/key-dates/.
 Students will be informed by email of dates, but please check the link as it will be updated regularly and provides an overview.